-I. LISTING STANDARDS UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ GLOBAL MARKET AIM GEM requirement described above may qualify with the following: Net Income Standard: □ 800 round-lot public shareholders worldwide; stockholders' equity of at least \$4 million; □ 1 million publicly held shares worldwide; and publicly held shares with a market value of at least \$5 million; s 3 million market value of public float worldwide. and □ net income from continuing operations of \$750,000 in the last complete fiscal year (or 2 of the last 3 fiscal years).
-2. Liquidity Requirements (applicable to all three standards): ☐ minimum bid price of at least \$4 per share; OR o minimum closing price of at least \$3 per share, if Equity Standard on Net Income Standard is met; OR minimum closing price of at least \$2 per share if Market Value of Listed Securities Standard is met. provided that, to qualify under the closing price alternative, the company must also have: Net tangible assets in excess of \$2 million (if the company has been in continuous operation for at least 3 years); or Net tangible assets in excess of \$5 million (if the company has been in continuous operation for less than 3 years); or o Average revenue of at least \$6 million for the last 3 years. ☐ at least 1 million publicly held shares (or in the case of ADRs, at least 400,000 issued); □ at least 300 shareholders who own at least 100 shares each; and at least 3 registered and active market makers.
+I. LISTING STANDARDS UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ CAPITAL MARKET AIM GEM Standard 4 1.
+Financial Requirements - one of three standards: a) Market capitalization: \$75 million; or Equity Standard: b) Total assets and total revenue: \$75 million or greater □ stockholders' equity of at least \$5 million; each in the last fiscal year, or in two of the last three fiscal years. □ publicly held shares with a market value of at least \$15 million; and ☐ Market value of public float: \$20 million or more. 🗆 at least 2-year operating history. □ Minimum share price: at least \$3 per share.
+Market Value of Listed Securities Standard: Public shareholders/ public float requirement (one of the following must be met; applicable to all four □ stockholders' equity of at least \$4 million; standards): At least 800 public shareholders and 500,000 shares in □ publicly held shares with a market value of at least \$15 million; and public distribution; or ☐ listed securities with a market value of at least \$50 million (if the company is publicly traded, then the At least 400 public shareholders and 1 million shares in public distribution; or company must meet this and the \$4 bid price requirement for 90 consecutive trading days prior to ☐ At least 400 public shareholders and 500,000 shares in public distribution with an approximate daily trading listing). volume of 2,000 shares during 6 months prior to the Net Income Standard: date of application. stockholders' equity of at least \$4 million; 3.
+Foreign Issuer Exception □ publicly held shares with a market value of at least \$5 million; and Foreign issuers who do not meet the public shareholders/ public float requirement described above may qualify with the following: net income from continuing operations of \$750,000 in the last complete fiscal year (or 2 of the last 3 fiscal □ 800 round-lot public shareholders worldwide; years). □1 million publicly held shares worldwide; and Liquidity Requirements (applicable to all three standards): □ \$3 million market value of public float worldwide. ☐ minimum bid price of at least \$4 per share; OR minimum closing price of at least \$3 per share, if Equity Standard or Net Income Standard is met; OR minimum closing price of at least \$2 per share if Market Value of Listed Securities Standard is met. provided that, to qualify under either closing price alternative, the company must also have: Net tangible assets in excess of \$2 million (if the company has been in continuous operation for at least 3 years); or Net tangible assets in excess of \$5 million (if the company has been in continuous operation for less than 3 years); or Average revenue of at least \$6 million for the last 3 years. □ at least 1 million publicly held shares;